graciemlongman/bicycle-management-system/README.md

 # README
 ### PLEASE RUN MENU.IPYNB IN JUPYTER LAB.
 THE TEXTBOXES DO NOT WORK IN NOTEBOOK.

+### Note: database was initialised before submission so no need to do so in the notebook.

 A Bicycle Rental Mangement System.

 See all python files and their descriptions below.